SIMSHIFT: A Benchmark for Adapting Neural Surrogates to Distribution Shifts: Experiments

 \subsection{Computational Resources and Timings}

 While generating the results reported on the \emph{medium} difficulty level of our benchmark, we measured average training times per dataset and model architecture.
-While the total compute budget is difficult to estimate due to distributed training runs across various hardware setups, we report standardized average training times for 2000 epochs in \cref{tab:training_times}, measured on a single NVIDIA H100 GPU using batch size of 16.
+All models were trained and timed on a single NVIDIA A100 64GB GPU for a fair comparison.
+While the total compute budget is difficult to estimate due early stopping, we provide a detailed analysis of the average training times for 2000 epochs (\emph{hot rolling}, \emph{sheet metal forming} and \emph{motor design}) 1500 epochs (\emph{heatsink design}) in \cref{tab:training_times}.

+This table refers to models trained with Deep CORAL, however different UDA algorithms do not add significant computational cost.
+What is more impactful concerning the full pipeline (including model selection) is the number of hyperparameter variations.
+The total cost of one UDA algorithm \& model selection pipeline can be estimated by multiplying the average training time by the number of trained models (e.g. $\times 7$ if one sweeps over 7 hyperparameters of $\lambda$), for sequential execution.
+Furthermore, the model selection method's runtime training is negligible compared to the training times.